 Trail Route Description

-Starting on the north side of the East Verde River the trail follows the Rock Creek drainage up to Polk Spring and then climbs up on Polles Mesa.
+Starting on the north side of the East Verde River the trail follows the Rock Creek drainage up to Polk Spring and then climbs onto Polles Mesa.
 It reaches Red Saddle Tank and a gate, another gate, turns to the east and comes to Whiterock Spring.
-There is a steep climb back to the west and then the trail begins working its way across Whiterock Mesa.
-After crossing a drainage the trail climbs again along Saddle Ridge.
-There is another gate and the trail continues mostly north to the wilderness boundary and another gate.
-The trail passes through Saddle Ridge Pasture, another gate, and then reaches FR 194.
+There it climbs back to the west and begins working north across Whiterock Mesa.
+At a junction approximately 2.9 miles north of White Rock Spring the AZT turns east and the Saddle Ridge Trail continues north towards Twin Buttes trailhead.